RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 	- Finetuned it with the labelled images.
 	- Use mAP and AV (average recall) as a metric to test the accuracy of the model
 ## Synth Data:

+Based on the above work projects, I need to  write a summary on how it makes me suitable for a position as a Senior Data Scientist in We Remote Devs (WRD) company I am applying for.